Caldarie/flutter_tflite_audio/README.md

 Please make sure that you have enabled ops-select on your [podfile - step 4 & Xcode - step 5](#ios-if-you-are-using-googles-teachable-machine-model-otherwise-skip) and [build gradle - step 3](#android-if-you-are-using-googles-teachable-machine-otherwise-skip)

 If you tried above, please run the example on a device (not emulator).
-If you recieve this error on your own model and the one from tge example, its very likely that tgeres an issue with cocospod or Xcode configuratiom.
-Please check the issue [here](https://github.com/Caldarie/flutter_tflite_audio/issues/7)
+If you still recieved this error, its very likely that theres an issue with cocoapod or Xcode configuration.
+Please check the [issue #7](https://github.com/Caldarie/flutter_tflite_audio/issues/7)

 If you recieved this error from your custom model (not GTM), its likely that you're using unsupported tensorflow features for tflite, as found in [issue #5](https://github.com/Caldarie/flutter_tflite_audio/issues/5#issuecomment-789260402).
 Forr more details, search [here](https://github.com/tensorflow/tensorflow/issues/44543)